 What are the types of risk management?

-The types of risk management techniques are:
+Techniques and types of risk management include:

 - Avoidance – The potential risk is averted by negating the activity or plan that might inflame said risk.